School of Architecture and Built Environment

 Travel Fellowship

-The Tulane School of Architecture annually offers over $50,000 to support student travel and research.
+The Tulane School of Architecture and Built Environment annually offers over $50,000 to support student travel and research.
 This research travel typically takes place during the summer break and allows students to expand their education by funding location-based independent research projects.
 Recent fellowship recipients have traveled around the world to cities such as Sao Paulo, Amsterdam, Havana, Jerusalem, Paris, and more.
 They have studied topics such as the use of vernacular building materials and methodologies in communities in Rwanda, the influence of wabi-sabi in architecture and urban design across Japan, and the interaction of architecture and music in Vienna.
 Although most of the fellowships are not constrained to specific topics, some do have specific requirements.

 Career Explorations (Pre-College)

-Career Explorations offers high school students a short, intensive and engaging introduction to architecture and design in two, two-week sessions held during the summer.
+Career Explorations offers high school students a short, intensive, and engaging introduction to architecture and design in two, two-week sessions held during the summer.
 As high schoolers consider careers, they may not yet have been exposed to the unique blend of visual orientation, creative process, academic investigation, and professional training that forms an design education.
 Students can participate in one or both sessions exploring the ideas, methods, and issues of architecture and design with Tulane professors and local practicing professionals.
 Lectures, studio time, digital workshops, field trips, discussions, and critiques will be supplemented by regular design exercises to be completed outside class time.

 More information about the Career Explorations summer program can be found here.